6 Techniques To Record Video Testimonials Like a Proย

 For the adventurous, you might want to try a boom-and-shotgun mic approach.
 This method is used so the interview can look natural without an attached mic.

 There are ways to hide a lavaliere, but that can be a minefield if you donโ€™t know what you are doing.
 You can hide a lav in a lot of places, but you have to know how to attach it or cover the mic if it’s under clothing.
 All you will hear is scratching if the shirt rubs an exposed mic.
-It won’t be audible if your not wearing headphones.
+It won’t be audible if your not wearing headphones while recording.

 If you’re conducting a professional interview, never use your camera or phone’s built-in mic for final audio.
 However, while utilizing an external recording device, you should leave your camera and phone mic on.